How to Come Up with the Best Chemistry IA Ideas?

 Want a 7 in your Chemistry IA?
 Keep reading to unlock the secret!

-Overview of the Chemistry Internal Assessment
+What is the Chemistry Internal Assessment?

 Before brainstorming ideas, it’s essential that you familiarise yourself with the IA and its requirements.
 Your Chemistry IA should: